bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

         // coinbase transaction
         this.pendingTransactions.unshift(new Transaction(null, minerAddress, this.miningReward))

-        // create new block based on current timestamp, all pending tx and previous blockhash let block = new Block(Date.now(), this.pendingTransactions, this.getBlock(this.getBlockHeight()).hash) block.mineBlock(this.difficulty)
+        // create new block based on hardcoded timestamp, all pending tx and previous blockhash let block = new Block(1535766955, this.pendingTransactions, this.getBlock(this.getBlockHeight()).hash) block.mineBlock(this.difficulty)

         this.chain.push(block)
         // reset pending Transactions
         this.pendingTransactions = []
+        return block
     }
     ...
 ```

+Why are we hardcoding a timestamp?
+Because we want to provide the same conditions for calculateHash() to find the next hash.

 ## Chapter 4

 Q1.
-Why is Bitcoin address much shorter than the public key we generated?
+Why is Bitcoin address(eg 367f4YWz1VCFaqBqwbTrzwi2b1h2U3w1AF) much shorter than the public key we generated?

 Because there are several hashing operations done on the public key, ie sha256 and ripemd160.